 Eastern Michigan University is planning to host on-campus classes for the Fall 2020 semester.
 Officials say housing and dining will also operate on-campus wherever possible.

-Officials say a comprehensive plan is in the works to develop new health protocols, cleaning schedules, hybrid courses, traffic patterns and more to protect the health of the community when the fall semester resumes.
+Officials say new health protocols, cleaning schedules, traffic patterns and more will be implemented to protect the health of the community when the fall semester resumes.

 Those opting to live in residence halls will be able to choose to live alone or with a roommate during the pandemic.